Pearson BTEC Level 5 HND in International Travel & Tourism Management

 Further, students will be encouraged to partake in their own work placement to gain further knowledge and skills required for the industry.

-An Employment Fair is also held each year where Travel and Tourism employers liaise with students in offering advice and support for stepping into the workplace and all HNC learners will be required to attend.
+An Employment Fair is also held each year where Travel and Tourism employers liaise with students in offering advice and support for stepping into the workplace and all HND learners will be required to attend.

 Please click here for the Course Handbook – containing full course details plus information on